 Breast augmentation is designed for long-term breast enhancement.
 However, some women may experience complications that can compromise the results of their initial breast surgery.
 Capsular contracture is a condition that develops when the natural scar tissue capsule that forms thickens and constricts around the implants.
 The constriction can cause discomfort and an unsatisfactory breast appearance.

 Several postoperative complications may contribute to the development of capsular contracture.
-Hematoma (pooling of blood due to broken blood vessels), seroma (buildup of fluid under the skin), and bacterial infection have been known to lead to capsular contracture, which typically occurs with the first two years after breast augmentation.
+Hematoma (pooling of blood due to broken blood vessels), seroma (buildup of fluid under the skin), and bacterial infection have been known to lead to capsular contracture, which typically occurs within the first two years after breast augmentation.

 Blunt force trauma to the breasts may also contribute to the development of capsular contracture.
 Patients who have older implants filled with less cohesive silicone gel are more likely to experience silicone leakage upon rupture, which can also lead to capsular contracture.
 After any breast trauma, patients are advised to schedule an appointment with their surgeon for an evaluation.